Oliver Baumeister von Bretten, Broker | Sotheby’s International Realty Canada, Brokerage

 Investment Information

-Non-residents can legally buy, own and sell real estate in Canada.
-Ontario (like most other provinces in Canada) has no restrictions on foreign ownership of real estate.
+Non-residents can only legally buy residential real estate in Canada if the foreign buyer ban is lifted after January 1, 2027.
+Ontario (like most other provinces in Canada) has no restrictions on foreign ownership of commercial real estate.

 If you stay in Canada for 6 months or less per year, you are considered a non-resident.
 You must apply for immigrant status, if you stay in Canada for more than 6 months.